 They also partnered up with the Women’s Heart Alliance and shared their model of how to conduct heart checks with hospitals and nursing schools in Nashville, Tennessee so they could also screen their young women and mothers.

 The screenings are quite simple–they include taking height, weight, body mass index, and heart rate, as well as their blood pressure.
-In certain individuals, a lipid panel and stress test are done if they have specific risk factors for heart disease.
+In certain individuals, a lipid panel and stress test are helpful if they have specific risk factors for heart disease.

 Melnyk stated, “We also must continue to encourage students and young people to adopt healthy lifestyles: Be active, eat healthy, avoid tobacco and manage stress.
 Eighty percent of heart disease is preventable with these four healthy lifestyle behaviors.
 This model needs to be replicated so we can reach greater numbers of women.”

-Screenings are important but bringing women’s heart health to the forefront also means educating each woman about how to reduce risk factors and stay healthy and signs of heart problems.
+Screenings are important, but bringing women’s heart health to the forefront also means educating each woman about how to reduce risk factors and stay healthy and signs of heart problems.

 The average woman who suffers from a heart attack waits 54 hours to go to the hospital.
 That’s because they do not recognize the symptoms of one since they differ from a man’s symptoms.